Mintri1199/Moving_Boxes/README.md

-Moving Boxes
+# Moving Boxes

-A fun little game about tapping boxes for MOB 1.1
+An assignment for MOB 1.1 to help students practice SWIFT and OOP knowledge by making games with SpriteKit.

+In this project, I made a simple game where there are squares moving up at varying speeds.

 The game is using BetterGameScene.swift because it has more features